 - medical evidence of recurring or persistent symptoms.

-If you don’t score on each of these criteria, you won’t get approved for VA disability benefits.
+If you don’t score on each of these criteria, you won’t get approved for VA disability or compensation benefits.

-According to a recent Veterans Administration report to Congress, the ten most common newly-awarded medical conditions that are getting approved for benefits are as follows:
+According to a recent Veterans Administration report to Congress, the ten most commonly awarded medical conditions that are getting approved for benefits are as follows:

 - Limitation of flexion (knee)